 Over time, this allows such students to develop a higher quality education.
 They are then best placed to fulfil their academic potential.
-The importance of assistive technology in the classroom comes down to one crucial point.
+The importance of assistive technology such as pen readers and others in the classroom comes down to one crucial point.
 It enables children to be independent as opposed to being dependent.
 A vital ability to gain early on in life.

 There is assistive technology to aid in the learning process for all kinds of students.
 Sure, many tools would most benefit those suffering from things like dyslexia or dyspraxia.
-However, any student can benefit from many of the most popular tools already available.
+However, the tool, pen readers or others, any student can benefit from many of the most popular tools already available.
 This includes the following 6 tools.
 Crucially, we believe these could quickly be introduced to every classroom in the USA and, of course, the world.